Knowledge Hub

 Introducing encryption techniques across your business is a big step.
 You should ensure that you:

 • Get the right encryption product.
 Choosing appropriate software is the first decision you’ll make, and you should ensure it meets current standards.
-A good starting point is the National Cyber Security Centre list of recommendations
+In their guide to data security, the ICO provides guidance on encryption.
+The National Cyber Security Centre (NCSC) doesn’t provide one definitive list of approved encryption products.
+Instead, it offers detailed advice on recommended algorithms, protocols, and configurations tailored to specific use cases.

 • Audit your data.
 What do you need to encrypt?
 Consider the implications if particular data were compromised.
 If the fallout is likely to be minimal, encryption may not be a proportionate or appropriate solution.